jackc/pgx/README.md

 See CONTRIBUTING.md for setup instructions.

+## Architecture

+See the presentation at Golang Estonia, [PGX Top to Bottom](https://www.youtube.com/watch?v=sXMSWhcHCf8) for a description of pgx architecture.

 ## Supported Go and PostgreSQL Versions

 pgx supports the same versions of Go and PostgreSQL that are supported by their respective teams.
 For [Go](https://golang.org/doc/devel/release.html#policy) that is the two most recent major releases and for [PostgreSQL](https://www.postgresql.org/support/versioning/) the major releases in the last 5 years.
 This means pgx supports Go 1.20 and higher and PostgreSQL 11 and higher. pgx also is tested against the latest version of [CockroachDB](https://www.cockroachlabs.com/product/).